octohedron/gcp-mongodb-cluster/README.md

 + Easy to configure, with `ansible` YAML
 + Set any amount of shards
-+ Latest MongoDB version on the ubuntu 18.04 repos, which is`4.0.12`, you can change it to 4.2, or any other version in a single place in and it would set the whole cluster to that version
++ Latest MongoDB version on 4.0.X ubuntu sources list, which is`4.0.12`, you can change it to 4.2, or any other version in a single place in and it would set the whole cluster to that version, in `gcp_common.yml`
 + `XFS` file system for the replication nodes storage
 + Authentication enabled with `KeyFile` in all nodes
 + Password protected with root user